Hirebotics/urscript-tools/README.md

 ### URScript Tester

-The script tester provides the ability to write unit test against your URScript code.
-Writing unit test can be a great way to ensure your code works before deploying to production and this process can easily be integrated into your existing build processes.
+The script tester provides the ability to write unit tests against your URScript code.
+Writing unit tests can be a great way to ensure your code works before deploying to production and this process can easily be integrated into your existing build processes.

 #### Features

 - Unit test
-  - Each test file can contain multiple unit test and the test framework can match against wildcard patterns to execute tests
+  - Each test file can contain multiple unit tests and the test framework can match against wildcard patterns to execute tests
   - Controller output directly to console
 - Mock support
   - Allows user to mock any built-in or custom urscript function for testing purposes